Drill Pipe and Heavy Weight Drill Pipe

 How to Work with Drilling Pipe

-The drilling tool is connected drill rod for transferring power.
-The drill string is usually part are: drill, drill collars, drilling pipe, stabilizers, special connectors and Kelly.
-The basic role of the drill string are: (1)control the drill bit; (2) imposed WOB; (3) transmission of power; (4) transporting drilling fluid; (5) special operations: extrusion of cement, handling underground accidents.
+The drill rod is the tool used for transferring power in drilling operations.
+The drill string typically consists of various components such as the drill, drill collars, drilling pipe, stabilizers, special connectors, and Kelly.
+The main functions of the drill string are: (1) controlling the drill bit, (2) applying weight on bit (WOB), (3) transmitting power, (4) transporting drilling fluid, and (5) performing special operations like cement extrusion and handling underground accidents.

 Drill Pipe Specifications